 Vive La France

-At the moment, only Peugeot appears committed to the sports car scene, with BMW perhaps moving to join the French manufacturer.
+For the moment, only Peugeot appears committed to the sports car scene, with BMW perhaps moving to join the French manufacturer.
 Two other likely candidates, Mercedes and Renault, are far more focused on F1, and will probably remain so.
 That leaves VAG’s Audi, Bentley and Porsche camps as the only resources for the two seat scene to draw on.
 But, what about Ferrari, you say?
 The Italians, in this case, likewise appear to want make F1 the mainstay of their motorsports efforts, providing only privateers oriented GTs machinery for the sports car arena.

 Jump for Joy